anis1011/WebScrapper/ReadMe.txt

 Requirement
 1. Node.js
-2. VSCode
+2. python 3
+3. vscode

 How to run this project?
-1. Install Node.js on your computer.
+1. Install Node.js on your computer
-2. Open the project in VSCode
+2. Open the project in vscode
-3. Open terminal (ctr + `)
+3. Open terminal in vscode (ctr + `)
 4. Install typescipt using terminal (npm install -g typescript)
 5. Install node modules (npm install)
 6. Run the project (F5)